How To Write Product Reviews That Sell Without Making Your Site Look Cheesy

 Step 1: type "product" + review in Google.

-Step 2: your eyes melt at the amount of star ratings appearing on your screen, half the titles read "is <product> a scam?
+Step 2: your eyes melt at the amount of star ratings and review websites appearing on your screen, half the titles read "is <product> a scam?
 Don't buy <product> before you read this!"

 Step 3: Tentatively click on a result that doesn't seem to be an obvious click bait and where the domain name looks trustable (i.e not producthonestreivew.com).

-Step 4: Land on a page filled with CTA that only says good things about the product and is obviously completely sold out to the product owner.
+Step 4: Land on a page filled with CTA 100% positive reviews and is obviously completely sold out to the product owner (and, if you're lucky, some rehashed product descriptions).

 Step 5: Close your browser in rage after landing on 3 or 4 such sites not knowing what to do about buying the product or not.